CLTSG/CLT-CLEVER-KVM/PULL_REQUEST_DESCRIPTION.md

 ---

 This revolutionary implementation represents the **first-ever zero-conversion RGBA streaming engine** for KVM applications, completely solving VP8 decode failures while delivering unprecedented performance improvements.
 The direct RGBA architecture eliminates all conversion overhead, providing a robust foundation for professional-grade remote desktop experiences with guaranteed error-free video streaming.

+**Combined with the native WebM v3.0.0 architecture**, this creates a completely self-contained, dependency-free remote desktop solution that eliminates the complexity and issues associated with external codec dependencies while maintaining cutting-edge streaming performance and professional code organization.